A study by the Resolution Foundation thinktank has found that retail has the highest redundancy rate of any sector of the economy.

 Many retailers are facing tough trading conditions with changing spending habits and a move to on-line shopping having an impact on those who operate brick and mortar stores.
 To address such challenges some employers may be considering taking steps which will affect employees such as reducing employee numbers, closing stores or proposing changes to employee’s terms and conditions.

-If you are considering taking such steps in your business remember Kingfisher* is here to help you.
+If you are considering taking such steps in your business remember we are here to help.
 We can provide practical advice and guidance on your situation from the planning stage right through to the conclusion of the process.

 As employers often find it helpful to have an idea of some of the key points to think about when it comes to redundancies or changing employee’s terms and conditions, we have put together some fast facts below.
 However, it’s important to contact us for advice on the specific facts of your case before taking any action.